tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 export default Layout
 ```

 We just created a Layout, Nav, and Footer component.
-The Layout component uses the `props.children` to display the components inner content, as seen in index.js.
+The Layout component uses the `props.children` to display the components' inner content, as seen in index.js.

-Since we want the navigation to be used on all our pages, We added the Nav to the Layout component, which basically serves as the base for all your pages.
+Since we want the navigation to be used on all our pages, We added the Nav to the Layout component, which serves as the base for all your pages.

 ```jsx
 // pages/index.js